-Sites that serve children and families who do not speak English or have limited English proficiency are encouraged to hire staff that are fluent in the child's native language.
+NC Pre-K sites that serve children and families who do not speak English or have limited English proficiency are encouraged to hire staff that are fluent in the child's native language.

 C. Teacher Assistant Education and Credentials

 All teacher assistants shall: